FHPythonUtils/TStickers/documentation/reference/tstickers/convert_rlottie_python.md

 ----
  - `swd` *Path* - the sticker working directory (downloads/packName)
- - `threads` *int, optional* - number of threads to pass to ThreadPoolExecutor.
+ - `threads` *int, optional* - number of threads to pass to ProcessPoolExecutor.
 Defaults to number of cores/ logical processors.
  - `frameSkip` *int, optional* - skip n number of frames in the interest of optimisation with a quality trade-off.
 Defaults to 1.